Disease-Control-Priorities/NCD-Countdown/README.md

 # NCD-Countdown

 Code for the NCD Countdown paper can be found in the folder titled ‘new_demography’.
-The script are numbered in the order they are to be run.
+The scripts are numbered in the order they are to be run.
 Anything with the extension ‘_parallel’ was run on a high-performance computer utilizing multi-threaded programming to parallelize the code for the 123 country-specific runs.

 Required data for the code can be found in the ‘new_inputs’ folder.